Venafi/ecosystem-docs/docs/.snippets/glossary.md

 *[Machine Identity Management Control Plane]: The holistic platform/service, along with the cultivation & curation of the vast marketplace of solutions, tools & frameworks offered by Venafi and the ecosystem
-*[TLS Protect Cloud]: Venafi's SaaS offering (formerly known as Venafi as a Service) *[TLS Protect Datacenter]: Venafi's Datacenter offering (formerly known as Trust Protection Platform) *[workloads]: A process or any location where compute resources are consumed
+*[TLS Protect Cloud]: Venafi's SaaS offering (formerly known as Venafi as a Service) *[TLS Protect Datacenter]: Venafi's Datacenter offering (formerly known as Trust Protection Platform) *[workloads]: A process or any location where compute resources are consumed.
+Workloads in Kubernetes are pods.
 <!-- *[Ingress]: An API object that manages external access to the services in a cluster, typically HTTP -->
 *[Ingress Controller]: Specialized load balancers for Kubernetes and other containerized environments *[Ingress Controllers]: Specialized load balancers for Kubernetes and other containerized environments